talfaran/Angular-JumpStart/README.md

 # Angular JumpStart - enhancement

-The goal of this jumpstart-enhancement is to add the cuntionality of adding new orders for a specific customer in the origin Jumpstart app.
+The goal of this jumpstart-enhancement is to add the funtionality of adding new orders for a specific customer in the origin Jumpstart app.

 ## Running the Application